jlpteaching/ECS154B/lab1/lab1.md

 Describe how to submit the code portion to Gradescope here.
 <I think we want them to upload just the files they touched (`components/alu-control.scala`, and `single-cycle/cpu.scala`).
 We need to figure out how to get these files in the right places.>

+### Checklist

+- You have commented out or removed any extra debug statements
+- You have uploaded ...

 ## Written portion